lone-wolf-akela/LoneWolf_Archiver/README.md

 (I recommend using [vcpkg](https://github.com/Microsoft/vcpkg) to install libraries on windows.)

 ### Windows ###
-Just use Visual Studio 2017 to compile the porject.
+Just use Visual Studio 2019 to compile the solution.

 ### Linux ###
 Install cmake and type: